 Many people take the bus for their daily commute or use them to travel long distances to save on gasoline costs and reduce emissions.
 Using a bus to travel has long been regarded as one of the safest ways to get around.
 However, although bus crashes may be rare, due to the sheer weight and size of the vehicle involved, the aftermath of a bus accident can be terribly destructive, causing major injuries and even fatal injuries, not to mention massive amounts of property damage to smaller vehicles involved in the collision.
-If you were hurt in a bus accident and want to speak to a bus accident lawyer in Grandview, call the attorneys at Mayer & Rosenberg, P.C. to discuss your legal rights and available options as an accident victim.
+If you were hurt in a bus accident and want to speak to a bus accident lawyer, call the attorneys at Mayer & Rosenberg, P.C. to discuss your legal rights and available options as an accident victim.

 Any road crash can leave you feeling confused and unsure of what step to take first.
 Here are the things you need to do directly after being in a bus accident: